12 Monkeys: Development

 The genesis of 12 Monkeys came from executive producer Robert Kosberg, who had been a fan of the French short film La Jetée (1962).
 Kosberg persuaded that film's director, Chris Marker, to let him pitch the project to Universal Pictures, seeing it as a perfect basis for a full-length science fiction film.
 Universal agreed to purchase the remake rights and hired David and Janet Peoples to write the screenplay.
 Producer Charles Roven chose Terry Gilliam to direct, because he believed the filmmaker's style was perfect for 12 Monkeys' nonlinear storyline and time travel subplot.
-Gilliam had just abandoned a film adaptation of A Tale of Two Cities when he signed to direct 12 Monkeys.
-The film also represents the second film for which Gilliam did not write or co-write the screenplay.
+Gilliam had just abandoned a film adaptation of A Tale of Two Cities when he signed to direct 12 Monkeys, though Gilliam felt the script was "too complex" to take on.

+The film represents the second film for which Gilliam did not write or co-write the screenplay.
 Although he prefers to direct his own scripts, he was captivated by Peoples' "intriguing and intelligent script.
 The story is disconcerting.
 It deals with time, madness and a perception of what the world is or isn't.
-It is a study of madness and dreams, of death and re-birth, set in a world coming apart."
+It is a study of madness and dreams, of death and re-birth, set in a world coming apart".

 Universal took longer than expected to approve 12 Monkeys, although Gilliam had two stars (Willis and Pitt) and a firm budget of $29.5 million (low for a Hollywood science fiction film).
 Universal's production of Waterworld (1995) had resulted in various cost overruns.
 To get 12 Monkeys approved for production, Gilliam persuaded Willis to lower his normal asking price.
 Because of Universal's strict production incentives and his history with the studio on Brazil, Gilliam received final cut privilege.
 The Writers Guild of America was skeptical of the "inspired by" credit for La Jetée and Chris Marker.
+Gilliam said that he had not seen La Jetée when he made 12 Monkeys.